Apical Group

 -

-The company reports high consequence work-related injury rate and recordable work-related injury rate for both employees and contractors.
+The company reports a high consequence work-related injury rate and recordable work-related injury rate for both employees and contractors.
+Data as of 2024.

 -

-0 - The company reports it has had zero fatalities since 2016.
+0 - The company reports zero work-related fatalities in 2024.

 -